 So here we go again!
-If you saw Jumanji: Welcome To The Jungle you’ll know what to expect: action, thrills, and humor in abundance, but with enough tweaks to make things interesting.
+If you saw Jumanji: Welcome To The Jungle you’ll know what to expect: action, thrills, and humour in abundance, but with enough tweaks to make things feel fresh.

 About The Peetimes: I’ve managed to find a few Peetimes which can either be easily described or appeared in the trailers.
 Be warned though…there is action throughout this film, and it starts pretty soon after each of these Peetimes!